Whistler27/Tic-tac-toe-game-/README.md

 This is my first game Tic-tac-toe which includes ReactJs as its Tech Stack.

-Here are some of Technical Stuffs:
+Here are some of Technical Stuffs:<br />
 This project was bootstrapped with [Create React App]

 ## Available Scripts